jackyzha0/jackyzha0.github.io/content/thoughts/ephemereal-content.md

 Modern content is sometimes actually assembled on the fly through the likes of Ruby, Django, Next.js, etc. Not actual 'flat'/self-enclosed pages
 The data may exist but not the in the format it was originally delivered in

-## Interpretation
-Does moving closer to real-time mean less interpretation?
-Less expressive mediums like text mean that a lot of the emotion and meaning is left up to the reader to interpret and guess at.
-As we move to higher bandwidth mediums (e.g. calls and video), is there less room to interpret?

-What does this mean for art which inherently requires interpretation?
-Will we ever get to a communication medium so direct (e.g. mind-to-mind) that it doesn't require interpretation?
-What about [qualia](thoughts/qualia.md) and the subjective human experience?